DCI Banks: Season One

 Adamant that the collapse of his trial proves nothing, Banks is determined to prove the case against Owen Pierce before Ellie Clayton’s killer has the chance to strike again...but are his instincts right?

-The full episode, "Innocent Graves," is available for online viewing.
+The full episode, "Innocent Graves," is no longer available for online viewing.

 Distributed by BBC Worldwide